Skip to Main Content

 How do I know if I should go to a hospital Emergency Room or an urgent care facility?

 Recent data in the last few years shows that ERs are seeing 145.6 million patients per year, but about 4.3% are for non-urgent symptoms.
-Privately insured patients are unnecessarily visiting the ER 18 million times each year, adding $32 billion per year to national health care costs.
-It’s important to know your options ahead of time so you can make the right decision when you need to.
+Privately insured patients are unnecessarily visiting the ER 18 million times each year, adding $32 billion per year to national healthcare costs.
+It’s important to know your options ahead of time to make the right decision when you need to.
 If possible, we encourage members to utilize urgent care centers since they will save time and money.
-There are many locations and they often are open late and on weekends.
+There are many locations, and they often are open late and on weekends.

 How can I find an urgent care facility near me?